-These financial statements are for the Booster Innovation Scheme's only fund, the Booster Innovation Fund (the Fund) as at 31 March 2022 (reporting date).
+These financial statements are for the Booster Innovation Scheme's only fund, the Booster Innovation Fund (the Fund) as at 31 March 2023 (reporting date).
 The Scheme was established on 22 October 2020, and the first transaction occurred on 24 August 2021.
-As there were no transactions to 31 March 2021 there are no comparatives to disclose.
+Comparative information has been provided for the year to 31 March 2022.